About the Campsite

 Seating

 Workshops take place in covered pavilions with cement picnic tables for seating or in portable pop-ups without chairs.
 The bardic and fire circles are out in the open.
-Folding chairs that you can carry around camp are recommended.
+Folding chairs that you can carry around camp are highly recommended.

 Water